-Our remaining need for cash in the next twelve months relates primarily to contractual obligations which include debt service, pension plan funding, purchase commitments and operating leases, as well as working capital, capital maintenance programs and the funding of plant consolidation and rationalizations.
+Our need for cash in the next twelve months relates primarily to contractual obligations which include debt service, pension plan funding, purchase commitments and operating leases, as well as working capital, capital maintenance programs and the funding of plant consolidation and rationalizations.
 We may also use cash to pursue other potential strategic acquisitions or voluntary pension plan contributions.
-Capital expenditures in 2020, excluding acquisitions, if any, are expected to total approximately \$50 to \$60 million and are expected to be funded by cash from operations.
+Capital expenditures in 2020, excluding acquisitions, if any, are expected to total approximately \$55 to \$60 million and are expected to be funded by cash from operations.
+We anticipate that our estimated liquidity adjusted for the pay down of the term loans and step down of the covenant ratios discussed above will continue to be adequate to fund our cash requirements for the next twelve months.